combindma/laravel-popularity/README.md

 $page->monthlyInterval()->withIp();
 ```

-Getting the pages by the most visited
+Getting the records by the most visited
 ```php
 // gets the total visit count
 $page = Page::withTotalVisitCount()->first();